The Happy Wanderer (The Sopranos): Synopsis

 Tony tells Dr. Melfi that he is angry with everybody, but doesn't know why; he wants to hit her, and the happy-looking people he sees in the street.
-He despises the weaklings who run to psychiatrists and tells her, as he has told her before, that he admires the strong, silent type, like Gary Cooper.

-Tony is told by Uncle Junior that he and Tony's father had another brother, Ercole, long dead, who was, in Junior's words, "slow".
-He also tells him that his father left a "package" of money to his mother.
-Tony is uncomfortable when he sees his mother at a funeral and later at Meadow's high-school cabaret night.
+Tony is told by Uncle Junior that he and Tony's father had a deceased brother, Ercole, who was, in Junior's word, "slow".
+He also tells Tony that his father left a "package" of money to his mother, Livia.
+Tony is uncomfortable when he sees Livia at a funeral and later during a cabaret night at Meadow's high school.

-An old school friend of Tony's, David (Davey) Scatino, owns a sporting goods store.
-His son, Eric, is a classmate of Meadow's and they are going to sing a duet at the school's cabaret night, although Meadow asks to perform a solo instead.

-Davey is a compulsive gambler — he owes Richie Aprile $8,000 and has been banned from Richie's small poker game until the debt has been paid.
-Tony has taken over the high-stakes "Executive Game" from Junior, who is under house arrest.
-Davey asks Tony to let him play in it but he refuses, saying, "These people play deep."
-The game begins at the motel Tony's crew has taken over.
-Davey knocks at the door and again tries to persuade Tony to let him play.
-After a few moments' thought Tony agrees and loans him $5,000.
-Davey initially wins and the game goes on through the night while Tony is asleep.
+Davey Scatino, a former classmate of Tony's, owns a sporting goods store; his son, Eric, is a classmate of Meadow's and they are going to sing a duet at the cabaret night.
+Davey, a compulsive gambler, owes Richie $8,000 and has been banned from Richie's poker game until the debt has been paid.
+Davey knows that Tony has taken over the high-stakes "Executive Game" from Junior; he turns up uninvited and asks to join in.
+Tony consents and lends him $5,000.
+Davey wins at first and the game goes on through the night while Tony is asleep.

 Tony wakes in the morning and is told by Christopher that Davey is down $45,000 after talking his way into more loans.
-Richie comes to the room, sees Davey playing, and chokes him, breaking up the game.
+Richie comes into the room, sees Davey playing and attacks him, which causes the game to break up.
 For this act of disrespect, Tony tells Richie that he is not permitted to collect his debt from Davey until Tony has collected his.
-Davey attempts to talk to Tony as a friend but Tony rebuffs him.
 Janice tells Richie he has a right to stand up to Tony.
+Davey attempts to talk to Tony as a friend, but Tony rebuffs him.

 When Davey misses the first deadline for payment, Tony goes to his office at the store and beats him.
 Davey finds a pretext to take Eric's SUV away from him and gives it to Tony as partial payment.
-Tony presents it to Meadow, but she realizes it was Eric's car and tearfully rejects it.
-At the cabaret night, Eric refuses at the last minute to perform with her and walks out, leaving Meadow to perform a solo as she had always hoped.
+Tony presents it to Meadow, but she realizes it belongs to Eric and tearfully rejects it.
+At the cabaret night, Eric refuses at the last minute to perform with Meadow and walks out, leaving Meadow to perform a solo, as she had wished.